frknnay/programming-languages-course/readme.md

 # Programming Languages

-This repo will be used as a notebook for examples and homeworks in [this course](https://www.coursera.org/learn/programming-languages).
+This repository will be used as a notebook for the examples and assignments in [this course](https://www.coursera.org/learn/programming-languages).